Are you searching for the right language-learning tool?

 Babbel is a premium online language-learning app and e-learning platform that was launched in 2007, with headquarters in Berlin, Germany

 It is a subscription-based service that is more affordable than other paid language-learning platforms.
-You can choose to subscribe on a monthly, quarterly (every three months), bi-annual (every 6 months), or annual basis.
+You can choose to subscribe monthly, quarterly (every three months), bi-annual (every six months), or annually.

 Currently, there are 14 foreign languages you can learn in Babbel.